Piano Studio 33

 Michael Soong - Studio Director

-Michael is an passionate pianist with a real pursue for narrative and expression.
-From a young age, his musical interest was nurtured under the long-standing mentorship of pianist Flavio Villani.
-He obtained Bachelor of Music at the University of Auckland under the tutelage of pianist Rae de Lisle, where he graduated with first-class honours and was recognised with multiple Top of the Course Awards in historical performance, classical theory, and music pedagogy.
+Michael is an active concert pianist and a passionate music teacher.
+His musical interests were nurtured from a young age under the long-standing mentorship of New Zealand pianist Flavio Villani.
+He went on to obtain a Bachelor of Music with First-Class Honours at the University of Auckland, studying with Rae de Lisle, where he received multiple Top of the Course Awards in historical performance, classical theory, and music pedagogy.

 My Teaching Philosophy